Hearts Trivia Quiz Questions and Answers

 The Q♠ (sometimes referred to as "Calamity Jane") was introduced in a variant called Black Maria which then became known as what?

 A: The standard Hearts game, and soon thereafter, the idea of "shooting the

-moon" was introduced to the game to add depth to the gameplay.
+" was introduced to the game to add depth to the gameplay.

-In the 1920s, the J♦ variation (ten positive points) was introduced, and some time later the scoring was reversed so that what?
+s, the J♦ variation (ten positive points) was introduced, and some time later the scoring was reversed so that what?

 A: Penalty points were expressed as positive instead of negative.

 A: Passing cards, breaking hearts, leading 2♣, and "shooting the foot", whereby a player attempts to shoot the moon, but succeeds in taking the

 The game has become popular in live play among grade school students in what